QTI Converter Online: Word, PDF, and CSV to QTI Files

 Will the file import without errors?

 Formswrite generates valid QTI 2.1 against the 1EdTech schema.
-If your LMS rejects the import, the problem is almost always inside the LMS's import settings - see the per-LMS notes above.
+If your LMS rejects the import, the problem is almost always inside the LMS import settings, so check the per-LMS notes above.

 Does it preserve images and equations?

-Images yes (they are embedded in the QTI package).
-LaTeX equations are converted to MathML so they render correctly inside the LMS quiz player.
+Images are embedded in the QTI package, and Formswrite works to preserve equations so they render in the LMS quiz player.

 Related guides